narcisoriol-toorconnect/toor-dev-safe-edge-motor-controller/docs/SafeEdge_Motor_Controller.md

 - Safety-critical behavior must remain protected from unintended changes
 - Operators must be able to identify the software version running on the device
 - Update and rollback behavior must be clearly defined and documented
+- Client must be able to create configurable running modes easily without reflashing the safety-critical firmware

 The update mechanism must be suitable for regulated environments and field deployment.